yahmlevi/Artemis/account/README.md

-Elliplic Curve Cryptography (ECC) relies on:
+Elliptic Curve Cryptography (ECC) relies on:

     1. some mathematical field (parametrized by h, p and n)